Why we like it

 Babylonstoren is one of the best preserved werfs (farm yards) in the Cape Dutch tradition.
 Babylonstoren lies in the Drakenstein Valley between Franschhoek and Paarl.
 Surrounded by the Simonsberg, Du Toitsklooff and Franschhoek Mountains.
 Babylonstoren is in the heart of the Cape Winelands, It is some 60 km from the city of Cape Town and an easy 45 minute drive from Cape Town International Airport.

-The fourteen cottages strung out along the garden and vineyards offer the functional simplicity of farm structures combined with considerable style.
+There are a number of accommodation options strung out along the garden and vineyards that offer the functional simplicity of farm structures combined with considerable style.
+There are 19 cottages (including three two-bedroom cottages); nine farmhouse suites; and two five-bedroom houses, namely The Manor House and The Fynbos Family House (great for larger families).
 The style was developed in the Cape Colony of the 17th and 18th century where outer walls are whitewashed and decorated with ornate gables and thatched roofs.
 Interiors are pleasantly cool in summer (due to thick walls) and are heated by open hearths in winter.